 Transfer the mixture into the prepared tray, spread out evenly and flatten down with a fork.

-In a large bowl whisk the egg whites until they form light peaks.
+For the meringue topping: In a large bowl whisk the egg whites until they form light peaks.

 Whilst still whisking, gradually add the caster sugar.
 As soon as all the sugar has been added and the meringue is thick and glossy stop whisking.